2005 in Swiss music

-This article is a summary of the year 2005 in Swiss music.
-For the generalized article on music in 2005, see 2005 in music.

-In 2005 Swiss music, began to chart climb significantly.
+In 2005, Swiss music began to chart climb significantly.
 Audiences saw many chart debuts from both Swiss and international acts and saw two novelty songs share a combined total of over ten weeks at the singles chart number one spot.
 Internationally, the Swiss also saw Vanilla Ninja take the country to their best Eurovision Song Contest position in twelve years.

 Chart summary

 The first Swiss Top 100 Singles Chart number one of 2005 was "Living to Love You" by Sarah Connor.
 The single was Connor's second Swiss number one and had entered the chart back in November 2004.
 However, a slump in sales following the rush for Christmas number one had allowed Connor to climb from No. 2 and take the accolade.
 The first album chart number one of the year was Robbie Williams' Greatest Hits.

 Nu Pagadi's "Sweetest Poison" replaced Sarah Connor at the number one spot on January 9, having entered at No. 5 the week before.
-January 9 also saw no new entries in the Top 55 of the singles chart, with the highest being Global Deejays' post-Christmas offering at No. 56.
+January 9 saw no new entries in the Top 55 of the singles chart, with the highest being Global Deejays' post-Christmas offering at No. 56.

 The MusicStars, a collaboration of participants from the reality television series of the same name, achieved the first of two number ones on January 30 with "Friends Forever".
 Meanwhile, in the album chart, Green Day made number one with American Idiot.

 February 6 saw Schnappi's "Schnappi, das kleine Krokodil" climb to number one.
 The single featured a young German child singing about a small crocodile.
 The music video accompanying the song also featured a small crocodile on an adventure around the world.
 The single was immensely popular through its novelty value, and after making it to number one would stay there for another month.

 February also saw number-one albums from Lovebugs and DJ Bobo, the latter having had huge success across Europe since the mid-1990s.
 Schnappi lost the top spot in the singles chart on March 13 to the MusicStars 'he' had taken it from, only to take it back the following week.
 The run at number one finally ended on April 10, after eight weeks total at the top spot.
 50 Cent and Olivia's "Candy Shop" took over the spot, having a similarly long six-week run at number one.